tropicsquare/tropic01-stm32u5-usb-devkit-fw/README.md

 USBD_PRODUCT_STRING_FS   = "SPI interface"
 ```

 For manufacturing purposes there is `flash_tool.sh` script, which does
 automatic flashing and communication testing.

 It requires some tools installed :
 ```
 apt install coreutils usbutils dfu-util
 ```

-Prior to use, you have to build the FW ant then simply execute the script and follow instructions.
+Prior to use, you have to build the FW and then simply execute the script and follow instructions.